Getting it right at the start

 The biggest difference between preparing a manuscript for print and preparing it for digital is that the digital publication will almost always be produced using automated computer systems.
 There will often be manual fine-tuning but the starting point will almost always be an automated process.

-This means you’ll need very thorough preparation.
+This means that, to get the best results, you’ll need very thorough preparation.
 There is a phrase that computer geeks have used for years: ‘Garbage in, garbage out‘ (often abbreviated to GIGO).
 Computers follow rules to the letter: if you feed them poorly organised inputs, you’ll get nonsense out of the other end.

 So, before you charge ahead to turn a manuscript into an ebook, you should prepare the ground.
 You’ll almost always find that the time invested at this stage will save time, reduce errors and produce a better result.